 UK wildlife (Birds and Animals)

 UK wildlife is attracted by a diverse landscape.
 Here we focus on the norther UK, particularly Scotland.
-The rugged mountains, wild moorland, ancient pine forests and thousands of miles of coastline create a variety of habitats for our wildlife.
+For instance the rugged mountains, wild moorland, ancient pine forests and thousands of miles of coastline create a variety of habitats for Scotland’s wildlife.

 Scotland’s coast and Islands

-The east coast of Scotland with its numerous firths is surrounded by the North sea.
-The rugged west coast with its many islands is washed by the Atlantic.
+Scotland’s East coast with its numerous firths is surrounded by the North sea.
+In contrast the rugged west coast with its many islands is washed by the rough Atlantic.
 Scotland has 790 offshore islands.
-Most of these islands being part of the four main Scottish island groups:
+Many of these islands are part of the four main Scottish island groups:

 - Inner Hebrides

 In addition to the main island groups Scotland has numerous islands on inland lochs and in the mainland firths:

 The islands and coastlines with areas of rich sea life are home to wildlife in Scotland.
 For instance, providing homes to colonies of breeding seabirds.
 These islands and coastlines also provide feeding grounds for waders and other birdlife.
 The surrounding seas attract Dolphin, Shark and Whales including Orca or Killer whale.